orsinium-archive/djburger/wiki/source/philosophy.md

 ## Key principles

-1. Validation only before main logic.
+1. Validation logic is separate from the main logic.
 2. Reusable logic for many views.
 3. Reusable input and output data formats.
-4. More clear views.
+4. More clean views.

 ## Dataflow